 The Wide RTS WindowTM indicates the sonar intensity through the use of a bar graph.
 The length of the plotted return indicates whether the return is weak or strong.
-The depth of the sonar return is indicated by the vertical placement of the return on the display depth Wide RTS scale The Window[TM] does not use grayscale.
+The depth of the sonar return is indicated by the vertical placement of the return on the display depth scale.
+The Wide RTS Window[TM] does not use grayscale.